-Artificial intelligence has revolutionized the financial sector, processing millions of transactions, assessing creditworthiness in seconds, and detecting fraud with unprecedented accuracy.
-Yet beneath this technological marvel lies a troubling reality: AI systems can perpetuate and even amplify the very biases we hoped technology would eliminate.
+Artificial intelligence has reshaped the financial sector, processing millions of transactions, assessing creditworthiness in seconds, and improving fraud detection rates.
+Yet beneath these operational gains lies a troubling reality: AI systems can perpetuate and even amplify the very biases we hoped technology would eliminate.

 The Promise and Peril of AI in Financial Services

 Financial institutions have eagerly adopted AI for everything from algorithmic trading to customer service chatbots.
 The appeal is obvious: AI can analyze vast datasets, identify patterns invisible to human analysts, and operate 24/7 without fatigue.
-Banks using AI-powered systems have reported efficiency gains of up to 40% in certain operations, while fraud detection rates have soared.
+According to Deloitte's AI in Banking survey, 86% of financial services AI adopters reported measurable returns on their AI investments, with fraud detection and operational efficiency as the top benefit areas (Deloitte, 2024).

 But here's where things get complicated.
 These same systems that promise objectivity are trained on historical data—data that reflects decades of human bias, discriminatory lending practices, and systemic inequality.
 When an AI learns from this tainted history, it doesn't just replicate past decisions; it systematizes them, giving prejudice the veneer of mathematical objectivity.